The 20 Best Neurotoxicity Syndromes Doctors Near Me in Pittsburgh, PA

 English, Arabic, French

 Amjad Sattout, MD, is board-certified in internal medicine by the American Board of Internal Medicine.
 He is affiliated with UPMC Passavant, UPMC Magee-Womens Hospital, UPMC Presbyterian, UPMC Shadyside, and UPMC Mercy.
 Dr. Sattout received medical degrees from Aleppo University School of Medicine and École Polytechnique and completed residencies at Aleppo University School of Medicine, Hôpital de Hautepierre, Damascus University Faculty of Medicine, and Marshall University Internal Medicine Residency Program.
 Dr. Sattout is rated as an Experienced provider by MediFind in the treatment of Neurotoxicity Syndromes.
-His top areas of expertise are Liver Failure, Sepsis, Peptic Ulcer, Colonoscopy, and Pacemaker Implantation.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Liver Failure, Sepsis, Peptic Ulcer, Colonoscopy, and Pacemaker Implantation.
+Dr. Sattout is board certified in American Board Of Internal Medicine.

 Experienced in Neurotoxicity Syndromes